PACS and VNA Explained: How Key Technologies in Medical Imaging Management Work

 Every day thousands of radiological departments and diagnostic centers are producing millions of medical images like X-rays, CT and MRI scans, and ultrasounds.
 These enormous amounts of data have to be safely stored and kept available for patients and various specialists.

 For decades, a picture archiving and communication system or PACS has been in service to hospitals to provide both storage of and access to images.
-Unfortunately, time-honored technologies often fail to cope with growing loads of information and rising expectations of patients and medical staff.
+Unfortunately, time-honored technologies often fail to cope with growing loads of health information and rising expectations of patients and medical staff.
 Read on to learn why changing a PACS makes sense and how Vendor Neutral Archives (VNAs) can facilitate medical image management.

 What is PACS: main functions and components